FarronF/limerick-council-meetings/meetings/2018/07/16-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 18th June 2018.md

 Members welcomed the proposed development and requested that a 2.4 metre boundary wall

-would be part of the scheme.---
+would be part of the scheme.
+---
 6

 **(b)**